HoneyRoasted/honeyroasted.github.io/contact.md

 # Contact
 Hi!
-I'm [SocraticPhoenix](https://github.com/SocraticPhoenix), a self-taught Java programmer with an interest in JVM bytecode and programming language design.
+I'm [SocraticPhoenix](https://github.com/SocraticPhoenix), a software developer and Java enthusiast.
 You can contact me:

 - By email, at `socraticphoenix@gmail.com`
 - Through discord, at `SocraticPhoenix#8468`